middaysan/windows-ram-cleaner/README.md

 ## Overview

-Windows RAM Cleaner is a lightweight tray application built with Go that helps manage and clean your system's standby memory.
+Windows RAM Cleaner is a lightweight tray application built with Go that helps manage and clean your system's memory.
 The application runs smoothly on Windows without any additional system requirements, such as the .NET Framework.

 ## Key Features

 - **No Additional Requirements**: Pure Go application, no .NET Framework needed.
-- **Standby Memory Cleaning**: Automatically cleans the standby memory list when it exceeds 65% of free memory.
+- **Memory Cleaning**: Automatically cleans both the standby memory list and RAM when needed.
 - **System Tray Integration**: Runs quietly in the system tray with easy access.
 - **Memory Usage Display**: Hover over the tray icon to view memory usage statistics.

 ## Requirements

-- Requests administrator privileges on startup for effective memory management.
 - Windows operating system
+- Administrator privileges

 ## Installation